 Shop around to see if you can save money by buying parts and fixtures on

 your own.
 Some plumbers wont install customer-provided fixtures; others

 insist that customers provide them.
 A company that offers you the option

-for them.
-If you have a large installation or remodeling job, ask suppliers
+If you have a large installation or remodeling job, ask suppliers for a

 for labor.
 But be aware that the plumber wont be responsible for the labor